liwzhang/song-counter/README.md

 # Spotify Song Counter

-A program that shows number plays for user's songs on Spotify.
+A program that shows number plays for a user's songs on Spotify.